wasivis/pokedex/README.md

-This is my first fullstack React project!
+This is my first ReactJS project!
 It's a Pokedex made using JavaScript, Typescript, HTML, CSS and data from the PokeAPI.

 Features: